AnasKhaled1876/Typer/README.md

 # Typer

-A Challenging game made to measure people typing speed (Work in Progress.
+A Challenging game made to measure people typing speed (Work in Progress).